 Self-Appraisal in Addiction Recovery Unlocks Potential

 One integral part of the healing process is using Self-Appraisal, an all-encompassing, personal assessment.
 This is an assignment to help the patient look at past experiences that made them the person they are, and an examination of social factors that helped shape their individual humanity.
-Failure to face these life experiences can often block the patient’s ability to confront issues in their lives that prevent them from unlocking their true potential.
-A Forever Recovery uses the process of Self-Appraisal to examine the barriers that prevent our patients from moving forward, and gives them the opportunity to put negatives behind them.
+Failure to face these life experiences can often block the patient’s ability to confront issues in the lives that prevent them from unlocking their true potential.
+A Forever Recovery uses the process of Self-Appraisal to examine the barriers that prevent our patients from moving forward and gives them the opportunity to put negatives behind them.

 The Self-Appraisal is designed to honestly cover damaged family relationships, abuses, neglect, family substance use, roles and identity, personal biases, religion, and cultural differences.
 The Self-Appraisal personal assessment is divided into four sections:

-- First, the patient looks at their early childhood, and the experiences and family relationships that were part of it.
+- First, the patient looks at their early childhood and the experiences and family relationships that were part of it.
 This is a very integral part of the recovery process, as the building blocks of their life, both physically and emotionally, were laid here.